 The Tourism industry is expected to continue to grow over the coming years, but at a lower rate.
-Between 2015 and 2020, it is projected to add nearly 20,000 jobs, expanding employment by 9%.
-In addition to nearly 5,000 job openings annually due to new demand, the industry is expected to have 15,000 openings due to replacement demand.
+Between 2017 and 2020, it is projected to add nearly 46,000 jobs, expanding employment by 18%.
 This demand will primarily be driven by the high rate of turnover within the industry.

 Projected Change in Tourism Employment, 6 Digit NAICS - Atlanta Region